FETTERMAN & ASSOCIATES

 We celebrated the 21st anniversary of empowerment evaluation at the American Evaluation Association.
 We have memorialized our comments and critiques in a special topic edition of Evaluation and Program Planning (E&PP).
 It presents the insights of luminaries in the field who have helped shape empowerment evaluation with their critiques, concerns, and congratulations.
 They included Drs.
 Steward Donaldson, Michael Scriven, Michael Patton, and Marvin Alkin.
 Their comments are illuminating, engaging, and presented in this special topic edition of E&PP.

 Dr. Fetterman has received numerous awards for the quality of his work, as judged by his peers and independent boards.
-He received the Top Anthropologist of the Year Award 2019, Top Anthropologist of the Decade, and the Lifetime Achievement Award.
+He received the Top Global Impact Anthropologist of the Year and the Lifetime Achievement Award.
 The awards were reported on ABC, CBS, and NBC media outlets, as well as the famous Reuters building in Times Square.
 In addition, he has received the American Evaluation Association's highest honors, including the Lazarsfeld Award for outstanding contributions to theory and the Myrdal Award for evaluation practice.
 He has also received the American Educational Research Association's Distinguished Scholar Award, and the Mensa Education and Research Foundation Award for Excellence.
-Dr. Fetterman has also received the American Anthropological Association's Presidental Award for excellence and innovation in applying anthropological insights to the evaluation and improvement of education, social, and health services.
+Dr. Fetterman has also received the American Anthropological Association's Presidential Award for excellence and innovation in applying anthropological insights to the evaluation and improvement of education, social, and health services.
 He is listed in Who's Who in American Education, Science and Engineering, Science and Technology, and Who's Who in the World.